Singing lessons near me in Sparks, NV

 Show more

-Alexandria taught 23 days ago
+Alexandria taught about 2 months ago

 The session introduced the Student to foundational singing techniques, specifically breath control, diaphragm activation, and vowel formation.
 The Student practiced exercises to improve breath support and vocal resonance.
 The Tutor provided guidance on tongue placement and its impact on vocal production and shared a potential lesson plan for future sessions.